MangiolaLaboratory/HPCell/README.md

 ### 1. Construction of `counts` data frame:

-       We construct the `counts` data frame by aggregating outputs from empty_droplets_tbl, alive_identification_tbl and cell_cycle_score_tbl.
-       - We exclude empty droplets from initial raw count data.
-       - Next we incorporate ribosomal and mitochondrial percentages which offer insights into cellular health and metabolic activity
-       - Finally we add cell cycle G2/M score to each cell's profile.
+We construct the `counts` data frame by aggregating outputs from empty\_droplets\_tbl, alive\_identification\_tbl and cell\_cycle\_score\_tbl. - We exclude empty droplets from initial raw count data. - Next we incorporate ribosomal and mitochondrial percentages which offer insights into cellular health and metabolic activity - Finally we add cell cycle G2/M score to each cell’s profile.

     counts =
         input_read_RNA_assay |>